andjnewman/PrivacyNoticeExperiment/index.md

 ### Possible benefits

 * Privacy notices are produced to an agreed standard that meets user needs and which become recognisable to users
-* Privacy notices can stored in a single repository (personal.data.gov.uk perhaps)
+* Privacy notices can stored in a single repository (personal.data.gov.uk perhaps) and linked to from the relevent service(s).
 * Gives personal data owners a reason to document personal data/services using standardised metadata
 * Reduces workload of data protection specialists - no longer have to craft notices on a case by case basis